 “A recent example of vulnerability is the rise of other viruses and bacteria, including RSV, a common respiratory illness,” said Parks, associate professor of pediatrics at McGovern Medical School.
 “While we can’t protect our children against everything, parents can help protect them against preventable illnesses by keeping up with pediatric appointments and vaccinations.”

-In addition to the need for routine immunizations, like the ones for measles and flu, both Parks and McKay recommend the Pfizer COVID-19 vaccine for children beginning at the age of 12.
+In addition to the need for routine immunizations, like the ones for measles and flu, both Parks and McKay recommend the Pfizer or Moderna COVID-19 vaccines for children beginning at the age of 6 months.

 For parents and caregivers interested in scheduling an appointment with one of our pediatric experts, visit our Children’s Health page or call us at 888-488-3627.

-“UT Physicians clinics are safe for well-child visits and routine immunizations,” said Parks.
-“We’re here to help and care for your children in a holistic manner to set them up for success in the approaching school year.”
+“We’re here to help and care for your children in a holistic manner to set them up for success in the approaching school year,” said Parks.